Accessibility

 ASL Interpretation

-Sign language interpreters are available upon request through the University of Arizona's Disability Resource Center, for virtual or in-person events.
-Please make requests at least two weeks in advance of a given event, with a list of events you plan to attend (that is, by October 25 for the in-person conference).
+CART captioning is available upon request through the University of Arizona's Disability Resource Center, for virtual or in-person events.
+Please make requests at least two weeks in advance of a given event, with a list of events you plan to attend (that is, by October 25 for the conference).
 To request an interpreter, contact Kelsi Vanada by email or by phone at (520) 621-1757.

 Recordings